kristithrasher/MechaCar_Statistical_Analysis/README.md

 As a whole it does meet design specifications in total but when broken down for each lot it shows lot 3 exceeds the design specification with a variance of 170.29 and therefore shows Lot1 and Lot2 do meet design specifications of having variance of less than 100 pounds per square inch.

 ## T-Test on Suspension Coils
-Performed t-tests ti determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+Performed t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 I used the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch(PSI).
 The one sample t-test compared the mean of the dataset to the required PSI of 1500.
 Null Hypothesis: The mean = 1500.
-Alternative Hypotheses: The mean is !=(not equal) to 1500.

-The sample t-test shows that we pass our null hypothesis with the sample data with a p-value that is greater than our level of significance of .05.
+Alternative Hypotheses: The mean is !=(not equal) to 1500. the sample t-test shows that we pass our null hypothesis with the sample data with a p-value that is greater than our level of significance of .05.

 ![sampleTtest](https://user-images.githubusercontent.com/94208810/155908480-936f6a04-be9c-45eb-b75f-59c37d70886e.png)

 t-test that compare all manufacturing lots

 ![T-Tests](https://user-images.githubusercontent.com/94208810/155906398-a9d42d03-521d-40fa-a36e-249f1bdfa921.png)
+two-sample t-test
+H0 : There is no statistical difference between the two observed sample means.
+The mean is equal to 1500.
+Ha : There is a statistical difference between the two observed sample means.
+The mean is not equal to 1500.

 Lot 1 and Lot Lot 2 are showing p-values greater than .05, but lot 3 shows a p-value of .04 and is less than our level of significance and therefore our null hypothesis failed for lot 3.
+For Lot 1 and 2 t-tests show the p-level is higher than .05 so we do not have sufficient evidence to reject the null hypothesis.
+The means are statistically different.
+So Lot 1 and 2 null hypothesis is true and for lot 3 null hypothesis is false with alternative hypothesis of Mean != 1500 is true.

 ##  Study Design: MechaCar vs Competition
 Write a short description of a Statistical stucdy that can quantify how the MechaCar performs against the competition.
-What metrics would be of interest to a consumer: cost, city or highway fuel efficiency, horse power, maintance cost or safety rating are examples
+What metrics would be of interest to a consumer:  horse power, maintance cost would be of interest when looking at mpg.
 What metric or metrics are you going to test?
+I tested the horsepower and mpg.
 What is the null hypothesis or alternative hypothesis?
+Null Hypothesis: H
+Alternative Hypothesis:
 What statistical test would you use to test the hypothesis? and Why?
 What data is needed to run the statistical test?